Code-Institute-Submissions/beebooplena-Project-1_JanResub/README.md

 * I would like to thank my new mentor Dick Vlaanderen for guiding and helping me on my first html and css project.

-* I would like to thank my friend Jon Bowler for his help by learning me how to use media queries.
+* I would like to thank my friend Jon Bowler for his help teaching me how to use media queries.

-* I would like to thank the tutors on code institute.
+* I would like to thank the tutors of code institute.